Shadow-Aware Dynamic Convolution for Shadow Removal: Methods

 where $Dilation(\cdot \, ; \bar{G})$ denotes morphology dilation with a kernel $\bar{G}$ of $k' \times k'$ size in our\ implementation, where $k'$ depends on the parameters of the original convolution.
 Consequently, the output of the second branch in the testing stage is:

 Combining Eq.\,(\ref{non-shadow}) and Eq.\,(\ref{shadow}), the final merging result $X_{out}^m$ can be obtained by Eq.\,(\ref{merging_out}).
 Different from applying the convolution to the whole feature map and conducting summation according to the shadow mask, each convolution in the SADC module is only applied to the corresponding spatial pixels, leading to computational reduction while obtaining the same results.
-The open source code on GitHub provides more details of our implementation for the testing phase.
+The supplementary material provides details of our code implementation for the testing phase.

 \textbf{Complexity}.
 It is worth noting that our SADC module can re-allocate the computation resources instead of simply splitting the original convolution into two identical convolutional kernels.
 Denoting $\rho$ as the area proportion of the non-shadow region in the whole input image, the theoretical reduction rate of floating-point operation $\gamma$ of our SADC compared to the original filter are: